Covid Guidance for parents – updated June 2021

 - staggered break times and lunchtimes

-- All parents or adults collecting or bringing children into school must observe the 1-2 metre distancing rule and must wear a mask whilst on school premises.
-Any children that have that have to be brought onto the premises at these times must stay with their parent at all times (anyone over the age of 11 must wear a mask whilst on school premises).
-Anyone refusing to follow either of these requests will be asked to leave and may be refused entry to the premises in the future
+- All parents or adults collecting or bringing children into school must observe the 2 metre distancing rule.
+Any children that have that have to be brought onto the premises at these times must stay with their parent at all times.
+Anyone refusing to follow either of these requests this will be asked to leave and may be refused entry to the premises in the future.

 Pupils may only bring:

 - Water bottle (this must be taken home every night to be cleaned, sanitised and filled with water)